 For example, files created or accessed through xdg-desktop-portal inherit permissions based on the daemon itself rather than the requesting application.
 This creates a trade-off between usability and precision in access control.
-To somewhat mitigate unintended access, the --no-perm-on-create flag disables automatic permission grants during file creation.3
+To somewhat mitigate unintended access, the --no-perm-on-create flag disables automatic permission grants during file creation.
+This ensures, that the user would always be informed about the files programs access through xdg-desktop-portal.